 - Do I need a registered office in the UK?

-- What name can I use for my business?
+- What name do I intend to use for my business?

-- Will employees from overseas be working in the UK?
+- Will staff from overseas be working in the UK?

 - Do I need a website?

-This should be one of the first things you consider.
-This decision affects the tax and national insurance contribution requirements, HMRC reporting obligations, the liability attached to the business and the documents you need to have in place.
+This should be one of the first things to consider.
+This decision affects the tax and national insurance contribution requirements, HMRC reporting obligations, the liability attached to the business and the documents needed.

-There are four widely used forms of business structure in the UK.
-They are summarised in the table below.
+There are four widely used business structures in the UK.
+These are outlined below: